-- 1. Navigate to the Security Services > L4 Traffic Monitor page. - 2.
-Click Edit Global Settings. - 3.
-Choose whether or not to enable the L4 Traffic Monitor. - 4.
-When you enable the L4 Traffic Monitor, choose which ports it should monitor: - All ports.
-Monitors all 65535 TCP ports for rogue activity.

-- All ports except proxy ports.
-Monitors all TCP ports except the following ports for for rogue activity. - Ports configured in the "HTTP Ports to Proxy" property on the Security Services > Proxy Settings page (usually port 80). - Ports configured in the "Transparent HTTPS Ports to Proxy" property on the Security Services > HTTPS Proxy page (usually port 443). - 5.
-Submit and commit the changes.
+- Step 1 Navigate to the Security Services > L4 Traffic Monitor page. - Step 2 Click Edit Global Settings. - Step 3 Choose whether or not to enable the L4 Traffic Monitor. - Step 4 When you enable the L4 Traffic Monitor, choose which ports it should monitor: - All ports.
+Monitors all 65535 TCP ports for rogue activity. - All ports except proxy ports.
+Monitors all TCP ports except the following ports for rogue activity. - Ports configured in the "HTTP Ports to Proxy" property on the Security Services > Web Proxy page (usually port 80). - Ports configured in the "Transparent HTTPS Ports to Proxy" property on the Security Services > HTTPS Proxy page (usually port 443). - Step 5 Submit and commit the changes.